Volvo leads the booming market for electric trucks

 - All references to "Europe" mean the European Union including Norway and Switzerland.

 - North America means USA and Canada.
-The Volvo Trucks market share position for North America is based on content supplied by Volvo Trucks North America.
+The Volvo Trucks market share position for North America is based on intelligence supplied by Volvo Trucks North America.

 - The Volvo market share and overall growth data referenced for heavy (≥16 tonnes) electric trucks Europe includes content supplied by IHS Markit.